hm-lang/core/proposals/README.md

     # and filled with default values so that a valid reference can be passed into the callback.
     ;;_(Index, fn(T!!): ~u): u

-    # getter, which returns a Null if index is out of bounds in the array:
+    # getter, which returns a Null if index is out of bounds of the array:
+    ::_(Index, fn(T?): ~u): u

+    # getter, which never returns Null, but will throw if index is out of bounds of the array:
-    ::_(Index, fn(::T?): ~u): u
+    ::_(Index, fn(T): ~u): u

-    # nullable modifier, which returns a Null if index is out of bounds in the array.
+    # nullable modifier, which returns a Null if index is out of bounds of the array.
     # if the reference to the value in the array (`T?!!`) is null, but you switch to
     # something non-null, the array will expand to that size (with default values
     # in between, if necessary).  if you set the reference to Null and it wasn't